ejpsoil/soildata-assimilation-guidance/docs/utils/localtunnel.md

+---
+title: Overview Local Tunnel
+summary:
+authors:
+    - Paul van Genuchten
+date: 2023-01-05
+---

-# Local tunnel
+# Overview Local Tunnel

-This recipe describes an approach to temporarily host a local webservice online.
-A utility opens a tunnel to a service provicer, the service providers routes all traffic to a specific domain to that tunnel.
+This recipe describes an approach to temporarily host a local webservice as an online service.
+A utility opens a tunnel to a service provicer, the service provider routes all traffic for a specific domain via the tunnel to your machine.
+The tunnel stops if you quit the utility (ctrl-c).

 Various (free) service providers exist offering this service:

 - [localtunnel](https://theboroer.github.io/localtunnel-www/) requires nodejs
 - [ngrok](https://ngrok.com) web based, but requires registration
 - [localhost.run](https://localhost.run) requires SSH to be installed